News Feeds

 The 175 logo has been designed to represent the history and tradition of the College.

-There will be events to celebrate throughout the year, but they key community event will be Friday 24 – Sunday 26 October 2025 (Labour Weekend).
+There will be events to celebrate throughout the year, but the key community events will be Friday 24 – Sunday 26 October 2025 (Labour Weekend).

-Further information will be posted on the College website, with bookings opening in April.
+Further information will be posted on the College website.

 We look forward to seeing as many people as possible joining us to celebrate this significant achievement for the College.